LLazarek/blame-evaluation-gt/writing/reviews/pldi-bot.md

 > Please explain what impedance mismatches are in the paper.
 Is it simply
 > type mismatches?

-"Impedence mismatch" is our name for a run-time disagreement between a type annotation and an untyped value.
+"Impedance mismatch" is our name for a run-time disagreement between a type annotation and an untyped value.
 The point of the name is to suggest that either side (type or value) could be at fault.
 We will adjust the prose.